ChenshuXu/Tweet-Sentiment-Analysis/README.md

 # Tweet-Sentiment-Analysis

+Here is the link to a demo: https://sharp-hawking-0892ce.netlify.app/

 ##### How to start the web application

 The web application is created with create-react-app.
 In the `sentiment-analysis-dashboard` folder, run `npm install` and `npm start`.
 The web application will look like this.